xalaida/laravel-geonames/README.md

 To add custom fields to the table, you also need to tell the seeder how to fill those fields using the `mapAttributes` method.

+The `mapAttributes` method should return all attributes of the database record, including timestamps, because model events will not be fired during seeding process since the package uses a bulk insert strategy.
+However, all model casts and mutators will be applied as usual.

 For example, if you want to use UUIDs as primary keys, you can extend the original seeder as following:

 ```php